sizzzy/Silk-Corp-Guide/research/weaving notes.md

 ### Weft
 The horizontal threads that are passed over and under the foundation warp threads.
 A good way to remember this is that Weft Goes Left.
 I mean it also goes right… but that doesn’t rhyme.
 You get the picture.
 Weft can be anything from yarn to fabric to grass.
 Pretty much anything can be weft.
 Inspiring.
 ### EPI
 Ends Per Inch.
 This refers to the number of warps that reside in every inch of your weaving.
 This will determine the spacing of the warps.
-Warp spacing is incredibly important because it determines the kind of weaving you are making.
+Warp spacing is incredibly import ant because it determines the kind of weaving you are making.
 A larger EPI will usually result in a more balanced weave.
 A smaller EPI will usually result in a weft-faced weave.
 As in life – there are exceptions and it’s a bit more complicated than that, but that’s your general rule
 ### Plain Weave (Tabby)
 Weave structure in which the weft passes over, then under consecutive warps.
 Think of it as over one warp and under the next.
 Repeat, repeat, repeat.
 A lot of types of weavings fit into this description – including balanced weave and tapestry.
+### Warp:
+The vertical threads that run the length of the loom.